 Biology is concerned with living organisms—with their structure, activities, distribution in space and time, and participation in evolutionary and developmental histories.
 Many of these organisms engage in activities that seem best understood in terms of information processing or representation.
-These include perception, cognition, signaling, and language use.
-But over the second half of the 20th century, biology came to apply informational concepts (and their relatives) far more broadly than this.
-For many biologists, the most basic processes characteristic of living organisms should now be understood in terms of the expression of information, the execution of programs, and the interpretation of codes.
-So although contemporary mainstream biology is an overtly materialist field, it has come to employ concepts that philosophers will recognize as intentional or semantic ones, concepts with a long history of causing foundational problems for materialists (and, to some extent, for everyone else).
+These include perception, cognition, signalling, and language use.
+We will not much be concerned with the role of concepts of information and representation in these cognitive contexts.
+For over the second half of the 20th century, biology came to apply informational concepts (and their relatives) far more broadly than this.
+For many biologists, the most basic processes characteristic of living organisms should now be understood in terms of the expression of information: the response to signals, the execution of programs, and the interpretation of codes.
+So although contemporary mainstream biology is an overtly materialist field, it has come to employ concepts that seem intentional or semantic.
+These come with a long history of causing foundational problems for materialists (and, to some extent, for everyone else).

-The embrace of informational and other semantic concepts has been especially marked within genetics, but it has also become important in other areas, such as evolutionary theory and developmental biology, particularly where these fields border on genetics.
-The usage that has generated the most discussion is found in the description of the relations between genes and the various structures and processes that genes play a role in causing.
-For many biologists, the causal role of genes should be understood in terms of their carrying information about their various products.
-That information might require the cooperation of various environmental factors before it can be “expressed,” but the same can be said of other kinds of message.
+The embrace of informational and other semantic concepts has been especially marked within genetics, and other fields—evolutionary theory and developmental biology—with strong ties to genetics.
+But informational language is not only found there: for example, hormones are routinely seen as long distance signals that enable one organ system to coordinate with others (Levy 2011).
+That said, the usage that has generated the most discussion is found in the description of the relations between genes and the various structures and processes to which genes contribute.
+For many biologists, the causal role of genes should be understood in terms of their carrying information about their various products; and perhaps as well about the environments in which these products enhance fitness (Lorenz 1965; Shea 2013).
+The expression of that information might depend on the presence of various environmental factors, but the same can be said of other kinds of message.
 Breaking things down further, we can recognize two causal roles for genes, and hence two potential explanatory roles for genetic information, within biology.
 Genes are crucial to both explaining the development of individual organisms, and to explaining the inheritance of characteristics across generations.
 Information has been invoked in both explanatory contexts.

-Initially it might be thought that these modes of description are anchored in a set of well-established facts about the role of DNA and RNA within the manufacture of protein molecules in cells, a set of facts summarized in the familiar chart representing the “genetic code,” that maps triplets of the DNA bases (C, A, T, G) to individual amino acids, which are the building blocks of protein molecules.
-And in many ways, this sense of “genetic coding” is one of the best-established and least problematic ways of using informational concepts within biology.
-But even this mode of description can be challenged (Sarkar 1996).
-And it is important that informational enthusiasm in biology pre-dates even a rudimentary understanding of these mechanisms (Schrodinger 1944), and now extends far beyond this relatively straightforward case.
+One important use of informational language is relatively uncontroversial, through being anchored in striking and well established facts about the role of DNA and RNA in the manufacture of protein molecules in cells, a set of facts summarized in the familiar chart representing the “genetic code”, that maps triplets of the DNA bases (C, A, T, G) to individual amino acids, which are the building blocks of protein molecules.
+Not even this use of “coding” language is completely uncontroversial (Sarkar 1996).
+More importantly, enthusiasm for the use of informational language in biology both predates the discovery of the DNA-RNA-amino acid mapping (Schrödinger 1944), and goes far beyond it, so this mapping is only a partial explanation of the uptake of informational notions in biology.
 Current applications of informational concepts in biology include:

 - The treatment of many causal processes within cells, and perhaps of the whole-organism developmental sequence, in terms of the execution of a program stored in the genes,